Clay Matthews III: 2017

-On September 28, 2017, during the Week 4 game against the Chicago Bears, Matthews became the Packers' all-time sacks leader when he sacked the Bears' quarterback Mike Glennon.
+On September 28, 2017, during the Week 4 game against the Chicago Bears, Matthews became the Packers' all-time sack leader when he sacked the Bears' quarterback Mike Glennon.
 On December 10, 2017, during a game against the Cleveland Browns, Matthews recorded a key quarterback pressure in overtime.
 This pressure resulted in an interception to secure a victory for the Packers.
 Before and after the game, Matthews donned a Clay Matthews Jr. Browns #57 jersey as an homage to his father.

 Matthews finished the 2017 season with 7.5 total sacks and 3 pass deflections.
 Matthews was double-teamed for most of the season, finishing with 39 total tackles.
 Matthews forced a fumble and recovered a fumble as well.